Equivalent units of production – weighted average method

 = 400 units

-The weighted average method of computing equivalent units of production blends together the units and cost of current period with the units and cost of previous period.
-Under this method, the equivalents units of production in a department are equal to the units completed and transferred out plus the equivalent units in ending work in process inventory.
+The weighted average method blends together the units and cost of the current period with the units and cost of the previous period.
+Under this method, the equivalent units of production in a department are equal to the units completed during the period plus the equivalent units in work-in-process inventory at the end of the period.

 Formula